Advanced Technology: Introducing CBCT 3D Imaging

 CBCT Imaging Improves Dental Care

 CBCT 3D imaging helps dentists like Dr. Cassell take dental care to the next level.
-3D images provide far more insight and information that standard two-dimensional x-rays.
+3D images provide far more insight and information than standard two-dimensional x-rays.

 In fact, CBCT 3D images can be moved, rotated, and zoomed to explore tooth and bone structures from every angle.
 Other benefits include: